-ARR & MRR are important figures that every SaaS business needs to know and understand.
+Annual recurring revenue (ARR) & monthly recurring revenue (MRR) are important figures that every SaaS subscription business needs to know and understand.

-ARR (Annual Recurring Revenue) and MRR (Monthly Recurring Revenue) are measures of the revenue coming into the business from your subscribed customers, either every year or every month.
+ARR (Annual Recurring Revenue) and MRR (Monthly Recurring Revenue) are measures of the revenue coming into the business from your subscribed customers, either per year or per month.

-Neither ARR or MRR are Generally Accepted Accounting Principles (GAAP), however they are the revenue equivalent used by every SaaS organisation.
+Neither ARR nor MRR are Generally Accepted Accounting Principles (GAAP), however, they are the revenue equivalent used by every SaaS organisation.

 How to calculate ARR & MRR

-On the face of it, ARR and MRR seem relatively straightforward to calculate.
+On the face of it, annual recurring revenue and monthly recurring revenue seem relatively straightforward to calculate.

-ARR is simply the expected annualised amount.
+To calculate annual recurring revenue, the formula is simply the expected yearly subscriptions.
 If you’ve got 10 customers that pay £1000 per month, then your ARR is £120,000

-Pretty easy?
-Well it seems so, but the complexities come in when you start using MRR and ARR to forecast your future finances.
+Well, it seems so, but the complexities come in when you start to use ARR and MRR to forecast revenue.

 Expected new MRR

-How many new clients do we expect to sell to each month, and what is the resulting MRR?
+How many new customers do we expect to sell to each month, how much do you expect those companies to spend with you, and what is the total resulting MRR?

 Renewals and lapses

 So, you can see how things can get a little more complex here.
-But really as long as you plan it out you and monitor your numbers you should be able to put together a relatively robust forecast.
+But really, as long as you plan it out and monitor your numbers, you should be able to put together a relatively robust cash flow and net profit forecast.

 In month one you sign five contracts at £1,000 per month, and your contract term is 12 months.